gejames/ansible_tower_automation/README.md

 ```

+## Conclusion

 We now have a reusable playbook we can use to create job templates and we've documented why it was updated when our playbook name changed.
+As we configure more assets in Tower with Ansible, our infrasture is becming code that we can deploy as needed.

 ## Further Reading

-If you would like to learn more about the complete list of modules we can use to configure Tower, you can find them [here](https://docs.ansible.com/ansible/latest/modules/list_of_web_infrastructure_modules.html#ansible-tower)
+If you would like to learn more about the complete list of modules we can use to configure Tower, you can find them [here](https://docs.ansible.com/ansible/latest/modules/list_of_web_infrastructure_modules.html#ansible-tower).

-If you would like to see a complete Tower Workflow configured with Ansible, including surveys, check out my [Ansible Tower Workflow Lab](https://github.com/gejames/Linux-Webserver-Tower-Lab)
+If you would like to see a complete Tower Workflow configured with Ansible, including surveys, check out my [Ansible Tower Workflow Lab](https://github.com/gejames/Linux-Webserver-Tower-Lab).